vincentntang/codechefs/content/20210110-the-event-loop.md

 ### How does Javascript handle concurrency?

-When you execute asynchronous code in Javascript, it goes through an Event Loop.
-It describes what order a list of callbacks will be made, using a Stack and a Heap.
-This is important when understanding the order in which javascript code executes so you don't run into race conditions.
+When you execute asynchronous code in Javascript, it goes through something called an Event Loop.
+It describes in what order your code will run by using a call stack and a callback queue.
+This is important to understand so you don't run into race conditions in your codebase.
 In this episode, we deep dive into how it all works!

 <hr>